≡ Menu

 • Elements heavier than Nickel (Ni), atomic number 28 and Iron (Fe) , atomic number 26, formed in the explosion of a supernova.
 (NASA’s Cosmicopia)

-• The Law of Conservation of Mass – An enormous amount of Hydrogen (H-1) atoms had to be created in the Big Bang to be used in forming all of the elements.
-It takes 26 protons of hydrogen (H-1) to form one atom of iron (Fe-26) not to mention the irons isotopes (Fe-54, Fe-56, Fe-57, and Fe-58) because matter cannot be created or destroyed but may be rearranged.
+The following laws reveal the challenges to Element Evolution.
+An enormous amount of hydrogen and helium atoms had to be created in the Big Bang to be used in forming all of the elements found on planets and stars.
+For example, it takes 26 protons of hydrogen (H-1) to form one atom of iron (Fe-26) not to mention the irons isotopes (Fe-54, Fe-56, Fe-57, and Fe-58) because matter cannot be created or destroyed but may be rearranged.

 • The Law of Sufficient Reason – What event provided sufficient reason, cause, or ground that is proportional in energy and mass to create all of the 118 basic elements?